Azure/openai-at-scale/README.md

 #### Environment variables

-You need to create following files to set up your environment variables before you spin up your application.
+You need to create `.env` files from `.env.sample` to set up your environment variables before you spin up your application.

 - `app/frontend/.env`
-  - This file will be used for authentication function by Azure AD SDK.
+  - This file will be used for authentication function by Azure Active Directory SDK.

 ```shell
 # Azure Active Directory application